Ahmed-Bahgat-Salama/ViraRank/README.md

 Users

-SEO Analysis
+AI Analysis

 🤝 Contributing

-📜 License

 🏁 Getting Started
-Follow these steps to get the project up and running on your local machine.
+Follow these steps to get the project up and running on your local machine for development and testing.

 Prerequisites
 .NET 8 SDK